TerrorJacktyl/jinx-it-project/README.md

 Our live site can be accessed at [`app.jinx.systems`](https://app.jinx.systems/).

+The rest of this document serves as *general installation and technical advice*.
+If you're after project management, scope and SCRUM related documents, see the `documentation` folder.

 ## Getting started

 To build and run the app, you'll need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your system.